-Since the group cannot identify its share of USS Retirement Income Builder (DB) assets and liabilities, the following disclosures reflect those relevant for those assets and liabilities as a whole.
+Since the group cannot identify its share of Retirement Income Builder (DB) assets and liabilities, the following disclosures reflect those relevant for those assets and liabilities as a whole.

-The 2018 Valuation was the fifth Valuation for the scheme under the scheme-specific funding regime introduced by the Pensions Act 2004, which requires schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
-At the Valuation date, the value of the assets of the scheme was £63.7 billion and the value of the scheme's technical provisions was £67.3 billion indicating a shortfall of £3.6 billion and a funding ratio of 95%.
+The 2018 valuation was the fifth valuation for the scheme under the scheme-specific funding regime introduced by the Pensions Act 2004, which requires schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
+At the valuation date, the value of the assets of the scheme was

+\pm 63.7 billion and the value of the scheme's technical provisions was \pm 67.3 billion indicating a shortfall of \pm 3.6 billion and a funding ratio of 95%.

-The key financial assumptions used in the 2018 Valuation are described below.
-More detail is set out in the Statement of Funding Principles.
+The key financial assumptions used in the 2018 valuation are described below.
+More detail is set out in the Statement of Funding Principles (uss.co.uk/about-us/valuation-and-funding/statement-of-funding-principles).

 Pension increases (CPI) Term dependent rates in line with the difference between the Fixed Interest and Index Linked yield curves, less 1.3% p.a.
-Discount rate Years 1-10: CPI +0.14% reducing linearly to CPI -0.73% (forward rates) Years 11-20: CPI + 2.52% reducing linearly to CPI + 1.55% by year 21 Years 21 +: CPI + 1.55%
+Discount rate (forward rates) Years 1-10: CPI +0.14% reducing linearly to CPI -0.73% Years 11-20: CPI + 2.52% reducing linearly to CPI + 1.55% by year 21 Years 21 +: CPI + 1.55%

 The main demographic assumption used relates to the mortality assumptions.
-These assumptions are based on analysis of the scheme's experience carried out as part of the 2018 Actuarial Valuation.
+These assumptions are based on analysis of the scheme's experience carried out as part of the 2018 actuarial valuation.
 The mortality assumptions used in these figures are as follows:

-2018 Valuation

-Mortality base table Pre-retirement:

-71% of AMC00 (duration 0) for males and 112% of

-AFC00 (duration 0) for females

-Post retirement:

-97.6% of SAPS S1NMA "light" for males and

-102.7% of RFV00 for females

-Future improvements to mortality CMI_2017 with a smoothing parameter of 8.5 and a long-term improvement rate of 1.8% pa for males and 1.6% pa for females
+2018 Valuation Mortality base table Pre-retirement: 71% of AMC00 (duration 0) for males and 112% of AFC00 (duration 0) for females Post retirement: 97.6% of SAPS S1NMA "light" for males and 102.7% of RFV00 for females Future improvements to mortality CMI_2017 with a smoothing parameter of 8.5 and a long-term improvement rate of 1.8% pa for males and 1.6% pa for females